 Gaussian Diffusion (1D)

-This examples shows the advantages and disadvantages for different finite difference discretization scheme solving the 1-D temperature conservation equation assuming constant thermal parameters and neglecting adiabatic pressure effects (i.e., a simple diffusion problem).
+This example illustrates the advantages and disadvantages of different finite difference discretization schemes for solving the 1-D temperature conservation equation.
+The model assumes constant thermal parameters and neglects adiabatic pressure effects, resulting in a purely diffusive problem.

 - Forward Euler